 Canfiber has, over the last 7 years been developing a cost-effective method to produce spools of carded, high-quality ribbon fiber with a system called Ribbon Decortication (RD).
 This machinery, coupled with a double-cut windrower & flax baler create a unique system that will drastically reduce the cost to purchase fine hemp fiber.
 Following the flax textile market collection model, we are able to produce a lightly retted, golden ribbon that can be scaled easily according to demand & cut to end-users desired length.
 The system also produces (as a by-product) 1″ chipped hurd.
-Failing any courage from the current titans of the hemp (or marijuana) industry to invest in our disruptive system, Canfiber was forced to pivot to become a bulk distributor of high-quality fiber & chipped hurd.
+Canfiber is moving forward with plans to become a bulk distributor of high-quality fiber & chipped hurd.

 What’s needed to facilitate the re-emergence of hemp in North America in a meaningful way?
 A revolution in processing industrial 0.3% THC hemp & all of its components, namely flowers, seed, fiber & woody hurd.
-Health Canada has relaxed all hemp handling regulations come Oct.17,2018 & the USA followed shortly after, signing into law the US hemp farm bill- Paving the way for ribbon decortication in North America.
+Health Canada relaxed all hemp handling regulations in the fall of 2018 & the USA followed shortly after, signing into law the US hemp farm bill- Paving the way for ribbon decortication in North America.

 Exploiting the high tensile strength of the outer fiber is the secret, allowing for a low energy input to operate the machine.
 The machine needs less parts, & therefore less expensive to build.
 The peeled ribbon is guided onto a carding machine then drawn into thimbles to twist the fiber into raw cordage for manageable downstream cottonization for composite & textile applications.